Skip to content

 When to use it

-• When you need structured data extraction from documents
+• For structured data extraction from complex documents.

 When not to use it